SAP-samples/btp-build-resilient-apps/tutorials/10-SetupCICD/README.md

 ![Configure Job in CI/CD service](./images/configure_job.png)

-18  Go to the terminal and execute the commands below to push the changes to your fork.
+18. Now go to the terminal of the SAP Business Application Studio and and execute the commands below to push the changes to your fork.
 This will also trigger the first job if everything went fine.

 ```shell
 git add .